electricimp/APA102/README.md

 ### constructor(*spiBus, numPixels[, clockPin], [dataPin]*)

 The contructor takes two required parameters *spiBus* and *numPixels*.
-The *spiBus* parameter can be either a [SPI object](https://electricimp.com/docs/api/hardware/spi/) or `null`.
+The *spiBus* parameter can be either a [SPI object](https://electricimp.com/docs/api/hardware/spi/) or can be set to `null` if you wish to drive the two-wire bus directly using the optional *clockPin* and *dataPin* paramters.
+If used the optional *clockPin* and *dataPin* paramters should be imp **pin** objects.
 The *numPixels* parameter must be a non zero integer equal to the number of pixels connected to your hardware.
-The optional *clockPin* and *dataPin* paramters can be used to drive the two-wire bus directly.
-These should be imp **pin** objects if *spiBus* is set to `null`.

 The SPI object must either be configured manually or later with a call to *configure()*.
 If configured manually, it can be configured at any clock speed.
 The *SIMPLEX_TX* flag set may also be set, which prevents the MISO pin from being needlessly configured.